-For purposes of this deportation ground, counsel should assume that any conviction under Pen C §273a(a) (endangering child or causing or permitting child to suffer physical pain, mental suffering, or injury) and Pen C §273a(b) will result in deportability.
-While the Ninth Circuit in Fregozo v Holder (9th Cir 2009) 576 F3d 1030, 1037, held that a conviction of Pen C §273a(b) (misdemeanor) is not categorically a crime of child abuse, because it includes placing a child in a situation that merely carries the risk of nonserious harm, the Ninth Circuit was deferring to and interpreting the decision of the BIA in Matter of Velazquez-Herrera, supra.
+For purposes of this deportation ground, counsel should assume that any conviction under Pen C 273a(a) (endangering child or causing or permitting child to suffer physical pain, mental suffering, or injury) and Pen C 273a(b) will result in deportability.
+While the Ninth Circuit in Fregozo v Holder (9th Cir 2009) 576 F3d 1030, 1037, held that a conviction of Pen C 273a(b) (misdemeanor) is not categorically a crime of child REPRESENTING THE NONCITIZEN CRIMINAL DEFENDANT abuse, because it includes placing a child in a situation that merely carries the risk of nonserious harm, the Ninth Circuit was deferring to and interpreting the decision of the BIA in Matter of Velazquez-Herrera, supra.
 Now that the BIA has held that no actual injury must occur (Matter of Soram, supra), the Ninth Circuit's holding in Fregozo is no longer good law, unless the court were to find that this was an unreasonable construction of the child abuse, neglect, and abandonment ground of deportability.
-Counsel should also assume that Pen C §272, as well as any sex crime when the elements require that the victim be a minor, will be charged under this deportation ground.
-Even age-neutral statutes could be charged under this deportation ground if the record of conviction shows that the victim was under 18.